 PROSPERED is the continuation of the MACHEquity research project, which operated from 2011-2016 and was funded by the Canadian Institutes of Health Research (CIHR).
-MACHEquity used quasi-experimental methods for impact evaluation to investigate how social policies aimed at reducing poverty, income and gender inequality in high- and low-income countries affect:
+MACHEquity used the same methodological approach to investigate how social policies aimed at reducing poverty, income and gender inequality in high- and low-income countries affect:

 - Major causes of morbidity and mortality in children